 Since the main protocol of the diet is macronutrient cycling, it can be hard to know if you are eating too much or too little unless you are logging your calories.

-There are guys who try this diet to lose weight, but then get carried away and eat a ton of cheese, salami, and heavy cream during the week days.
+There are people who try this diet to lose weight, but then get carried away and eat a ton of cheese, salami, and heavy cream during the weekdays.

 The diet will only work if you’re in the right caloric range, so you can definitely be eating too much while you think you’re cutting if you’re not careful.